transcom/mymove-docs/docs/adrs/0074-move-history-details-refactor.md

     );
   }
 ```
-3. Determine if an event, needs to matched using changed values in addition matching with action, event, and table name.
+### 3. Determine if an event needs to be matched using changed values in addition matching with action, event, and table name.

+We will only match a template using `changedValues` if a move template includes a list of changed values.
+Otherwise, we will only use action, event and table name to match a template.
+With this check, existing move templates will not need to be updated to list their `changedValues.

 ```js
     if (typeof eventType.getChangedValues !== 'function') {